myatnoeangel/ics3u_rst/README.md

 # RST Project for ICS3U
-ICS3U Final Coding Project done during OSSD (Grade 12 Program)
+ICS3U Final Coding Project done during OSSD (Grade 12 Program) in 2024

+This repository was created later to archive the project and include it as part of my programming portfolio.

 ---